Wine Words: Icewine

 Key Icewine Producing Countries

-Canadian wine producer Iniskillen is the world’s most well known and largest
+The Canadian wine producer Iniskillen is the world’s most well known and largest producer of Icewine.

 Previous Wine Word: Barrique